jsmythsci/git-tfs/doc/release-notes/NEXT.md

 * chore: target .net v4.8 ( #1490 by @pmiossec )
 * chore: Update libgit2sharp to v0.30 ( #1492 by @pmiossec )
 * Fix handling of renamed branches for clone/fetch ( #1493 by @dh2i-sam )
+* Fix handling of leading dots in TFVC paths ( #1532 by jsmythsci )